mcguirepr89/spotimy/README.md

   1. Run the script to grant your apps access to your Spotify and Google accounts.
   1. Answer the prompts according to what you want to do.

+# Known bugs
+Since this tool works by adding the first video from the YouTube search of format `Track Title - Artist Name (Album: Album Name)`, mistakes are bound to happen.
+One problem that seems to be pretty common is that "Full Album" videos get added when a song is also an album name.

+Example: `Colour Green - Sibylle Baier (Album: Colour Green)` adds the video [Sibylle Baier - Colour Green (Full Album)](https://www.youtube.com/watch?v=8xVw7BEnkEI)